mongodb/docs/content/install-mongodb-enterprise-on-ubuntu.md

 Platform Support: MongoDB only provides packages for 64-bit LTS (long-term support) Ubuntu releases.
 For example, 12.04 LTS (precise), 14.04 LTS (trusty), 16.04 LTS (xenial), and so on.
-These packages may work with other Ubuntu releases, however, they are not supported.
-MongoDB 3.6 deprecates support for Ubuntu 12.04 LTS (precise).
+These packages may work with other Ubuntu releases, however, they are not supported.MongoDB 3.6 deprecates support for Ubuntu 12.04 LTS (precise).

 Package Updates required on Ubuntu 16.04 for IBM POWER Systems: Due to a lock elision bug present in older versions of the ``glibc`` package on Ubuntu 16.04 for POWER, you must upgrade the ``glibc``